On the effective action for scalars in a general manifold to any loop order: The effective action for any scalar manifold and loop order

 To finalize the discussion in this section, let us derive an explicit inversion of $\fD^2S$ as this generalized `propagator' is a building block of the expansion.
+For this purpose we restrict to an action at most quadratic in derivatives.
 While this is not needed for the formal derivation of results and it unavoidably somewhat reduces the generality, in practical examples an explicit form is the first element needed.

 Assuming asymptotic states with relativistic dispersion relations, let us take eq.~(\ref{KE}) as the leading action term with the addition of gauge interactions, gravity and a potential term as

 with $t^a_I$ the I'th killing vector of our gauge symmetry which satisfy